szabgab/slides/python/lists.md

 ```
+$ python queue_of_people.py

+: Joe
-: Foo
+: Jane
-: Bar
+: Mary
-: Moo
+: s
+  3
 : n
-  next is Foo
+  next is Joe
 : n
-  next is Bar
+  next is Jane
 : Peter
 : n
-  next is Moo
+  next is Mary
 : n
   next is Peter
 : n
   the queue is empty
+: Bar
+: Tal
+: x
+  Left in the queue: Bar, Tal
+$
 ```